handnot2/samly/README.md

 # Samly

-A Plug library to enable SAML 2.0 Single Sign On in a Plug/Phoenix application.
+SAML 2.0 SP SSO made easy.
+This is a Plug library that can be used to enable SAML 2.0 Single Sign On in a Plug/Phoenix application.

 [![Inline docs](http://inch-ci.org/github/handnot2/samly.svg)](http://inch-ci.org/github/handnot2/samly)